provena/provena-example-notebooks/python/README.md

-# nbic-demonstrator
+# Provena notebook examples in Python

-Toy example from stripped down NBIC workflow demonstrating the usage of Provena for registering notebook based provenance.
+This folder contains simple examples of workflows demonstrating the usage of Provena for registering notebook based provenance.

 ## Instructions